-129 Note in this regard that general Guinean law similarly protected BSGR's investments.
-Article 13 of the Guinean Constitution provides that "the right to property is guaranteed.
-No one may be expropriated if it is not legally recognized in the interest of all, and subject to fair and prior compensation" (Exhibit CL-0004); Article 534 of the Civil Code of Guinea (which itself refers to Article 13 of the Constitution) states that that "we cannot force people to give up his property, except for a public purpose and with just compensation" (Exhibit CL-0005).
+Note in this regard that general Guinean law similarly protected the Claimants' investments.
+Article 13 of the Guinean Constitution provides that "The right to property is guaranteed.
+No one may be expropriated if it is not legally recognized in the interest of all, and subject to fair and prior compensation" (Exhibit CL-0004); Article 534 of the Civil Code of Guinea (which itself refers to Article 13 of the Constitution) states that that "we cannot force people to give up his property, except with Guinea and had contractual rights thereunder, held the title to the Zogota Mining Concession; and held the Blocks 1 and 2 Permit.